In the annals of Pennsylvania collegiate

 heading up for the game this week I didn't have a lot of time to go too deep

-into the Temple Owls .
-So instead, I decided to let
+into the Temple Owls Temple

 in the Journalism department.
 We grew up together in Quakertown , PA